manticoresoftware/manticoresearch/docs/getting-started/indexes.rst

     ...
    }

-User creates cluster via SphinxQL interface at daemon that has local indexes these going to be replicated
+Create a cluster (via SphinxQL) at the daemon that has local indexes that need to be replicated

 .. code-block:: sql

     CREATE CLUSTER posts

-then adds local indexes into cluster
+Add these local indexes to cluster

 .. code-block:: sql